January 2017 Volunteer Opportunities

 Each week you will assist patrons with a variety of eReaders and devices.
 Help patrons to learn the ins and outs of today’s eBook technology.
 Work alongside a Tippecanoe staff member to explain the free programs offered through the Milwaukee Public Library system.

-Milwaukee Road Collection [online application]
+Milwaukee Road Collection [online application]- Opportunity Closed

 If you are looking for an ongoing opportunity that is located at the Central Library, I have the perfect volunteer opportunity for you.
 We are looking for four individuals with an interest in railroads, architecture, engineering and/or graphic design to assist with the Milwaukee Road Collection.